Board of Directors

 Pitts-Phillips earned a Bachelor of Science Degree in Speech Communications from Northeastern University in Boston; attended Hartford Seminary in Hartford, Conn. and United Theological Seminary in New Brighton, Minn.

-Brooke Worden is a senior vice president in the corporate practice at Weber Shandwick.
+Brooke Worden is President of The Rudin Group.
 She has rich experience directing integrated marketing campaigns for financial services companies and agencies of the federal government.
-Prior to joining Weber Shandwick 18 years ago, Brooke worked as a journalist for Twin Cities Business and in the change management practice at global management consulting firm Accenture.
+Prior to joining The Rudin Group, Brooke was Senior Vice President, Client Experience with Weber Shandwick for 20 years.
+She previously worked as a journalist for Twin Cities Business and in the change management practice at global management consulting firm Accenture.
 Brooke served as Minnesota PRSA President in 2011 and was named to PRSA’s Board of Ethics and Professional Standards (BEPS) in 2012.
 She joins the board for a three-year term as Chapter Ethics Officer.

 Immediate Past President

 Greg Zimprich currently serves as Director of Finance Communications at Medtronic, where he is responsible for driving communications across the global Finance function as well as understanding of critical Finance initiatives across the total enterprise.
 He also serves as a member of the Finance Executive Committee (FEC) and Finance Leadership Team (FLT).